 The University of Michigan’s Vice Provost for Equity and Inclusion & Chief Diversity Officer, Robert Sellers, stated it best.
 “Diversity is where everyone is invited to the party.
 Inclusion means that everyone gets to contribute to the playlist.
 Equity means that everyone has the opportunity to dance/experience the music.”

 Here are a few tips on how to promote diversity and inclusion in the workplace:

 A brilliant chef tastes many dishes.
 In a similar manner, opportunities are lost if you only share your time with people who agree with your perspectives.
 With this in mind, take the time to speak with people who dress differently, have diverse talents, speak oddly, or believe strangely.
 The first step in understanding how to promote diversity and inclusion in the workplace begins with your own self-reflection.
 To break it down, you may seem as foreign to them as they are to you too.
 A great way to avoid unconscious bias is to focus on what positive lesson they can teach you.

 “Whatever you are, be a good one.” – Abraham Lincoln

 2. Give everyone a voice.

-Embrace employee engagement to create an inclusionary work environment.
-Ask your team members to share their experiences and insights.
+Encourage employee engagement to create an inclusionary work environment.
+With attention to collective interaction, and ask your team members to share their experiences and insights.
 Encouraging and allowing people to share their opinions demonstrates that you value them.
 Silencing and shutting people down discredits how your employees feel and discourages the contributions needed to solve problems, improve service and increase the bottom line.